nowaproj/docs/docs/data/creating-request.md

 In Nowa, **everything is a Dart file**—whether it's a screen, component, or API collection.
 This consistency makes it easier to manage and understand different parts of your app, especially when combining visual and code-based development.
 :::

-📹 In the video below, you’ll see a step-by-step guide to creating a collection.
+📹 In the video below, you'll see a step-by-step guide to creating a collection.

 <video controls width="850">
 <source src="/img/api/create_collection.mp4" type="video/mp4" />